 Get on a plan!

 Did you know that most bankruptcy courts require you to go through a financial literacy course before your debt can be forgiven?
 That’s because debt has become a cycle of life for so many.
 But it doesn’t have to be that way!
 Financial Peace University (FPU) will teach you how to kick toxic money habits, save and pay off debt like a champ, and build a great future for you and your family.
 Plus, it’s cheaper than the bankruptcy court fee.
 This proven plan has helped almost 6 million people change their lives.
-Get started today with a free 14-day trial and say good-bye to debt for good!
+Get started today with a free trial of Ramsey+ and say good-bye to debt for good!